TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 39/Genesis 39.4.md

 ---

-And Joseph found favor in his sight, and he ministered unto him: and he made him overseer over his house, and all that he had he put into his hand.
+Joseph found favor in his sight.
+He ministered to him, and he made him overseer over his house, and all that he had he put into his hand.